 Preventing Tick Bites

 The key to preventing Lyme disease is avoiding tick bites.
-The best way to do this is through a combination of using insect repellents, dressing appropriately, tick-proofing your clothing and gear, and carrying a tick removal kit with you when you’re outdoors.
+The best way to do this is through a combination of using repellents, dressing appropriately, tick-proofing your clothing and gear, and carrying a tick removal kit with you when you’re outdoors.
 Each of these steps adds an extra layer of protection.

 Like humans, pets can also get Lyme disease from a tick bite.
 And even if a pet is vaccinated against Lyme disease or wears a tick collar, it can still bring ticks inside the house that pose a risk to you.
 Preventing tick bites on your pets is an important way to protect them, you, and your family.